-Whitely Farms Trail is a 7.6 mile lightly trafficked loop trail located near Newark, DE and is rated as moderate.
+Whitely Farms Trail is a 7.6 mile lightly trafficked loop trail located near Newark, Delaware and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs and horses are also able to use this trail.

 Delaware forests and fields Follow trail from the south end of the parking.
 The trail is well marked.
 It starts through corn fields and moves into hilly woodlands.
 Trail is blazed and there are scattered maps.
 About 1/3 in, you come to a junction near a road.
 If you wish to cut out 2.3 miles, continue straight rather than crossing to the David English Trail loop.
 Upon completing the loop, follow the blazes through woods and fields to the tri-valley trail.
 Turn right and follow the signs to the whitely trailhead.

 Great trail for a hike with two dogs.
 Encountered a lot of mountain bikers and some trail runners.
 Everyone was very friendly.
 I wouldn't consider it moderate.
 It was pretty easy.
 I did choose this hike because I'm trying to complete the DE State Park Trail Challenge.
 According to the map and my GPS, I walked the whole trial, but I didn't find the symbol.
 Awe shucks...guess that means I have to go back :)